slim-template/slim/README.md

     input type="text" disabled=false
     input type="text" disabled=nil

+#### Attribute merging

+You can configure attributes to be merged if multiple are given (See option `:attr_delimiter`).
+In the default configuration this is done for class attributes with the white space as delimiter.

+    a.menu class="highlight" href="http://slim-lang.com/" Slim-lang.com

+This renders as

+    <a class="menu highlight" href="http://slim-lang.com/">Slim-lang.com</a>

+You can also use an `Array` as attribute value and the array elements will be merged using the delimiter.

 #### Splat attributes `*`

 The splat shortcut allows you turn a hash in to attribute/value pairs